Refining Fast Calorimeter Simulations with a Schr\"{o}dinger Bridge: Introduction

 Nearly every proposal so far for deep generative calorimeter simulations is a complete replacement for a \geant-based model.
 This means that they must map random numbers from a known probability density (e.g. a Gaussian density) to calorimeter showers.
 The challenge is that calorimeter showers do not resemble the starting distribution of the random numbers and so the neural networks have to model a complex map.
 Furthermore, while deep generative models may be the only option for fast and precise simulations in small, new, or planned experiments, well-established experiments may already have an excellent classical surrogate model.
 In this paper, we propose Schr\"{o}dinger bridge Quality Improvement via Refinement of Existing Lightweight Simulations (SQuIRELS), a method that uses a deep generative model for calorimeter simulation, but instead of starting from Gaussian random numbers, it starts from a classical fast simulation.

 While most proposals for deep learning simulators start from a Gaussian probability density, some approaches have considered refinement methods.
-One such strategy is to reweight physics-based or deep learning-based surrogate models using neural networks~\cite{2009.03796,Nachman:2023clf,Darulis:2022brn,Winterhalder:2021ave,Das:2023ktd}.
+One such strategy\footnote{In the special case where there is a match between the full and fast simulation events, one can also use a regression approach like the one proposed in Ref.~\cite{Banerjee:2022gkg}.} is to reweight physics-based or deep learning-based surrogate models using neural networks~\cite{2009.03796,Nachman:2023clf,Darulis:2022brn,Adelmann:2022ozp,Winterhalder:2021ave,Das:2023ktd}.
 The challenge with reweighting methods is that they dilute the statistical power of the simulated sample and fail when there are regions of non-overlapping support between the fast and full simulations.
 An alternative approach is to use generative models to map one simulation into another.
 Most generative models cannot naturally accommodate this setup because they require knowing the probability density of the input noise.
 This is not the case for GANs, which have been studied as a refining network~\cite{Erdmann:2018kuh}.
 However, despite their flexibility, GANs are difficult to train due to their minimax loss function.
 VAEs can be modified to use an implicit noise probability density (called the latent space)~\cite{Howard:2021pos}, but the map between samples is not constrained to be minimal and they have not been studied for refining simulations.
 Models that explicitly learn the probability density or at least the gradient of the density (called the score) seem to perform the best for calorimeter simulations~\cite{calochallenge}.
 It is possible to use e.g. NFs to map one dataset into another, but one has to go through a known density first~\cite{klein2022flows,Mastandrea:2022vas} and the mapping is also not constrained to be minimal.
 Instead, we study a modified diffusion model setup (Schr\"{o}dinger Bridge) starting from sampples that need not have an explicitly known probability density.

 This paper is organized as follows.
 Section~\ref{sec:dataset} introduces the datasets we use to demonstrate SQuIRELS.
 Since the fast simulations of the LHC experiments are not public or easily usable by external researchers, we create a public benchmark dataset with fast and full simulations based on \gf~\cite{Grindhammer:1989zg,Grindhammer:1993kw} and \geant, respectively.
 The Schr\"{o}dinger Bridge setup is described in Sec.~\ref{sec:method}.
 Results are presented in Sec.~\ref{sec:results} and the paper ends in Sec.~\ref{sec:conclusions} with conclusions and outlook.